 - The characteristics of the flooding e.g. onset, depth, velocity, hazard, flood borne debris - The vulnerability of site occupants. - Structural safety - The impact of the flooding on essential services e.g. electricity, drinking water - Flood warning systems and how users will be encouraged to sign up for them - Safe access and egress for users and emergency services - How to manage the consequences of events that are un-foreseen or for which no warnings can be provided e.g. managing the residual risk of a breach. - A safe place of refuge where safe access and egress and advance warning may not be possible, having discussed and agreed this first with emergency planners.
-Proposed new development that places an additional burden on the existing response capacity of the Stratford-on-Avon District Authority will not normally be appropriate.
+Proposed new development that places an additional burden on the existing response capacity of the Warwick District Council will not normally be appropriate.

-The 'Coventry, Solihull and Warwickshire Councils Local Resilience Forum' provide Emergency Planning, resilience based, information that is both general and flood specific.
+The Warwickshire Local Resilience Forum provide Emergency Planning, resilience based, information that is both general and flood specific.
 This includes practical advice before, during and after flooding has occurred including, preparation, understanding warnings, actions to limit exposure to risk and recovery.